-- 1.3 Users shall not intentionally develop or retain programs that harass other Users, either on the MSU campus or elsewhere. - 14 Users shall not obstruct or disrupt the use of any computing system or network by another person or entity, either on the MSU campus or elsewhere, whose usage is protected by law, ordinance, regulation, policy, or administrative ruling. - 2.
-All Users must respect the integrity of computing systems and networks, both on the MSU campus and at all sites reachable by MSU's external network connections. - 2.1 Users shall not by any means attempt to infiltrate (e.g., gain access without proper authorization) a computing system or network, either on the MSU campus or elsewhere. - 2.2 Users shall not attempt to damage, or alter without proper authorization from the System Sponsor, either the hardware or the software components of a computing system or network, either on the MSU campus or elsewhere. - 3 All Users of MSU's external network connections shall comply with the evolving "Acceptable Use" policies established by the external networks' governing bodies. - 3.1 The current MERIT policy is attached as Appendix C of this ruling. - 32 The MSU Computer Laboratory will publish revisions of external networks' "Acceptable Use" policies, making them available to Users in both printed and electronic form. - 3.3 In cases of doubt, Users bear the burden of responsibility to inquire concerning the permissibility of external network uses, prior to execution.
-Such questions should be directed to the MSU Computer Laboratory's main office. - 4.
+- 1,3 Users shall not intentionally develop or retain programs that harass other Users, either on the MSU campus or elsewhere. - 14 Users shall not obstruct or disrupt the use of any computing system or network by another person or entity, either on the MSU campus or elsewhere, whose usage is protected by law, ordinance, regulation, policy, or administrative ruling. - 2.
+All Users must respect the integrity of computing systems and networks, both on the MSU campus and at all sites reachable by MSU's external network connections. - 2.1 Users shall not by any means attempt to infiltrate (e.g., gain access without proper authorization) a computing system or network, either on the MSU campus or elsewhere. - 2.2 Users shall not attempt to damage, or alter without proper authorization from the System Sponsor, either the hardware or the software components of a computing system or network, either on the MSU campus or elsewhere. - 3.
+All Users of MSU's external network connections shall comply with the evolving "Acceptable Use" policies established by the external networks' governing bodies. - 3.1 The current MERIT policy may be found at http://merit.edu/mn/about/policies-acceptableuse.html.
+Or please call Libraries, Computing and Technology at (517) 353-0722. - 32 Academic Computing & Network Services will publish revisions of external networks' "Acceptable Use" policies, making them available to Users in both printed and electronic form. - 3.3 In cases of doubt, Users bear the burden of responsibility to inquire concerning the permissibility of external network uses, prior to execution.
+Such questions should be directed to Academic Computing & Network Services main office. - 4.
 Computing and networking resources are sometimes in scarce supply.
 Resource contention may variously involve disk space, CPU time, terminal or workstation keyboard access, printer access, plotter access, software access and network bandwidth.
-Priorities between uses (e.g., instruction versus research versus system maintenance) and between Users (e.g., students in different classes) will vary from system to system and according to time of day, week, semester, and year. - 4.1 System Sponsors, and by their delegation System Managers and Facility Staff, have broad discretion to set and revise reasonable usage priorities and operational policies (such as hours of operation, usage time limits, populations to be served, etc.) They may also take such routine steps (e.g., removing hung jobs, updating system configurations and user defaults, reprioritizing resource-intensive jobs, managing print queues, backing up systems, etc.) as may be reasonably necessary for the operation of their systems or facilities. - 4.2 Users are expected to comply fully with the instructions of Facility Staff, System Managers, and System Sponsors.
-In particular, Users will vacate terminals, workstations, or the facility and will surrender other resources (such as printers and software) promptly when asked to do so, both at closing times and when necessary to permit access by others.
+Priorities between uses (e.g., instruction versus research versus system maintenance) and between Users (e.g., students in different classes) will vary from system to system and according to time of day, week, semester, and year. - 4.1 System Sponsors, and by their delegation System Managers and Facility Staff, have broad discretion to set and revise reasonable usage priorities and operational policies (such as hours of operation, usage time limits, populations to be served, etc.) They may also take such routine steps (e.g., removing hung jobs, updating system configurations and user defaults, reprioritizing resource-intensive jobs, managing print queues, backing up systems, etc.) as may be reasonably necessary for the operation of their systems or facilities.

-4.3 Where possible, Users should be provided systematic means (e.g., through facility, departmental, or college computing advisory committees, or via CCSAC at the All-University level) to advance suggestions and criticisms concerning the priorities and their implementation.
+- 4.2 Users are expected to comply fully with the instructions of Facility Staff, System Managers, and System Sponsors.
+In particular, Users will vacate terminals, workstations, or the facility and will surrender other resources (such as printers and software) promptly when asked to do so, both at closing times and when necessary to permit access by others. - 4.3 Where possible, Users should be provided systematic means (e.g., through facility, departmental, or college computing advisory committees, or via CCSAC at the All-University level) to advance suggestions and criticisms concerning the priorities and their implementation.
 Appropriate avenues for complaints concerning services provided by Facility Staff also should be provided.